RESEARCH STARTER

 Mature Wealth

 Dhirubhai Ambani was a legend, widely admired and beloved because he was seen to have succeeded through hard work and honorable dealings.
 When he died in 2002, Reliance Industries was a huge, publicly owned multinational corporation, dealing in industrial manufacturing, petrochemicals, electrical power, banking, biotechnology, and communications technology.
 After their father’s death, Ambani and his brother Anil fought for control of the company until their mother, a major stockholder, stepped in and divided the company into two independent entities.
-Ambani became chairman, managing director, and main shareholder of Reliance Industries, the largest business in India.
+Ambani became chairman, managing director, and one of the main shareholders of Reliance Industries, the largest business in India.

 More reform-minded than his father or his brother, Ambani undertook enormous projects to help meet the energy demands of India’s growing middle class and combat the enduring poverty of the lower classes.
 He engaged in deepwater offshore exploration for oil and natural gas to reduce the amount of energy India needed to import, and he built the world’s largest oil refinery, part of a $6 billion complex at Jamnagar, in the state of Gujarat.
 He established a network of grocery stores and other retail stores to help poor farmers find markets for their goods and create jobs for middle-class merchants.
 These projects had significant social effects on the developing nation while also making handsome profits for Reliance.
 In 2008, Ambani, through Reliance Industries, bought the Mumbai Indians cricket team franchise for a ten-year period.